 1. You say that bus/BRT can be made “just like” rail – in vehicle appearance, fare payment, stations, exclusive right of way, etc. Embedded in that assertion is the fact that the typical features of rail are superior to the passenger comfort, which you don’t fully acknowledge.
 But even if all these improvements are made, it may close the gap but it is still not rail.

-If I've every used such a vague term as "just like" in discussing rail-bus distinctions, then I was just being lazy.
-I do believe, however, that there's such a thing as mobility, which consists of the ability of a network to get you to a wide range of places with a certain travel time and reliability, and which defines a transit system's ability to provide a sensation of freedom to those who choose to depend on it.
+If I’ve ever used such a vague term as “just like” in discussing rail-bus distinctions, then I was just being lazy.
+I do believe, however, that there’s such a thing as mobility [what I would now refer to as abundant access], which consists of the ability of a network to get you to a wide range of places within a certain travel time and reliability; this defines a transit system’s ability to provide a sensation of freedom to those who choose to depend on it.

-I've never contended that bus and rail are equivalent in matters of comfort, but they are certainly converging, becuase rail cars are defining the comfort standard that bus design aspires to.
+I’ve never contended that bus and rail are equivalent in matters of comfort, but they are certainly converging, because rail cars are defining the comfort standard to which bus design aspires.
 I agree that there will always be a ride quality difference.
 How much that matters, in the long run, will depend on all the other factors that influence our decisions about how to travel.

-There are a few cases where mobility does arise directly from a technology choice:
+There are a few cases where mobility arises directly from a technology choice:

 - Capacity is one of the best technical reasons to build rail.
 If you routinely need to move more customers per driver than buses can do, you need rail so that you can run much longer vehicles.
 Capacity is the reason that the Los Angeles Orange Line probably will need to be rebuilt as light rail at some point.

 - Frequency benefits hugely from driverless operation.
 This is currently an option only with rail (well, technically, fixed guideway) services.

 I have been consistent in emphasizing the importance of both of these benefits.
 Carl continues: